issyxx/InstaCartPhyton-/README.md

 # InstaCartPhyton
-SQL queries for fictional data on movie rental business as part of CareerFoundry data analytics course
+Python code for fictional Instacart data as part of CareerFoundry data analytics course